C2DH/ranketwo-submissions/lessons/drafts/data.md

 ![Source: "Whose Atrocities?"](/assets/images/data-criticism/source-full.jpg)

-The exercices in 4.a, 4.b, 4.c, 4.d and 4.e use this source.
+The exercises in 4.a, 4.b, 4.c, 4.d and 4.e use this source.
 Subpart 4.f illustrates a possible implementation of a database using a collection this source is part of.

 ### 4.a Conceiving a data model